-- o Membership
+- Membership

 - ✓ 5-6 GWDB Voting Members

 - ✓ DETR/WISS Representative

-- o A comprehensive review of Federal WIOA, NRS, NAC, Bylaws, and SCP
+- o Comprehensive review of Federal WIOA, NRS, NAC, Bylaws and SCP

 - o Review regulations in other states

 - o Make recommendations to the full Board for changes

-Mr. Feijoo envisioned that the subcommittee might look into ways that NRS and NAC need to change regarding any of the roles of the Board and may also look at what other states are doing regarding their laws and regulations.
+Mr. Feijoo envisioned that the subcommittee might look into ways that NRS and NAC need to change in regard to any of the roles of the Board and may also look at what other states are doing regarding their laws and regulations.